Features

 checksum: false

-forceSyncLarge: true
+forceSyncLarge: false

 junit: